zainansari0417/csci3055u-project-template/README.md

 [1, 2, 3, 4, 5]
 [1..5]
 ```
-> These two lists are equal
+> These two lists are equal.

 ```
 bounds :: Ix i => Array i e -> (i, i)
 ```
-> Array construction
+> Array construction.

 ```
 haskell = if 1 == 1
     then "Programming Languages is great"
     else "Calc II is life"
 ```
-> if expressions can either be on one line, or on multiple lines, but indentation is key
+> if expressions can either be on one line, or on multiple lines, but indentation is key.

 ## About the tools